wording

 Please RSVP by June 12, 2026.

-Please reply on our wedding website by June 12.
+Please RSVP on our wedding website by June 12.

 We invite you to respond through our wedding website by June 12.

-If your guest list includes people who may not be used to online RSVP flows, the wording should be as plain as possible.
+If your guest list includes people who may not be used to digital RSVP flows, the clearest wording usually wins over the prettiest line.

 If you also need to decide exactly which guest questions to ask, see Wedding RSVP Questions for Plus-Ones and Meal Choices.